Bio fuel factory, built by KLM, SKyNRG and SHV Energy

-SkyNRG, the world leader in the market for sustainable aviation fuel (SAF), will develop Europe's first factory specialized in the production of bio-fuel for the aeronautical industry.
-The factory will be built in Delfzijl, The Netherlands and is scheduled to open in 2022.
+SkyNRG, the world leader in the Sustainable Aviation Fuel (SAF) market, will develop Europe's first biofuel plant for the aerospace industry.
+The plant will be built in Delfzijl, the Netherlands and is scheduled to open in 2022.

 Bio fuel factory

 KLM is the only airline in Europe that operates intercontinental flights powered partly by bio-kerosene, a sustainable replacement for kerosene.
 At the end of the 2018 year, there were approximately 1.500 of flights fueled with 1.318 tons of bio-kerosene.

 Sustainable aviation fuel is an option needed by the commercial aviation industry to reduce CO emissions2.
 A reliable solution in addition to fleet renewal and increased operational efficiency.

 However, at present, not enough sustainable kerosene is produced.
 From the year 2022, the plant will produce 100.000 tons of bio fuel annually, as well as 15.000 tons of bioGPL, as a by-product.
 This will mean a reduction in CO2 of 270.000 tonnes per year for the aviation industry.

 Cooking oil converted into bio-kerosene.
 CO emissions2 will be reduced by 85%